nicolasdao/google-cloud-bucket/README.md

 __*Extra Options*__

-You can also track the various steps of the zipping process with the optional `eventHandlers` object:
+You can also track the various steps of the zipping process with the optional `on` object:

 ```js
 const bucket = storage.bucket('your-bucket-name')